Tag: Museums

 By the end of the week, I was walking slower, looking up more, and collecting moments I didn’t want to lose.
 San José offered exactly the balance I needed: culture without complication, social without overwhelm, and grounded in everyday kindness.
 I’m already planning a return to explore more corners of Costa Rica’s capital and the nearby neighborhoods of Escazú and Santa Ana.

-We’re Richard Gonzalez & Susan Thompson—25 and 27—and we carved out a week for San José, Costa Rica.
-We stayed at a Downtown San José Airbnb Apartment close to cafés, parks, and plazas—quiet when we needed it and central when we wanted to explore.
+We’re John Harris & Laura Thomas—31 and 35—and we carved out a week for San José, Costa Rica.
+We stayed at a Modern Airbnb Apartment in San José close to cafés, parks, and plazas—quiet when we needed it and central when we wanted to explore.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Plaza de La Cultura, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the Spirogyra Butterfly Garden, which layered history and context onto the streets I was walking.
-By sunset I reached Visited Mall San Pedro, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Restaurant La Esquina de Buenos Aires, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Museo Nacional de Costa Rica, which layered history and context onto the streets I was walking.
+By sunset I reached Metropolitan Cathedral of San Jose, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.